Fraud offences

 Youth

 The principles that apply to youth in respect of physical violence extend to “white collar” crimes and offences involving fraud and financial deception.
-However, in fraud cases, the very nature of the offending will require a level of sophistication and intelligence, albeit misguided, especially where numerous acts of defalcation are involved: Singh v R [2020] NSWCCA 353 at [41], [55].
+However, in some fraud cases, the very nature of the offending will require a level of sophistication and intelligence, albeit misguided, especially where numerous acts of defalcation are involved: Singh v R [2020] NSWCCA 353 at [41], [55].
 For example, in Hartman v R [2011] NSWCCA 261, the offender’s youth (aged 21) and relative immaturity did not have any role to play in downgrading or lessening the importance of general deterrence because he was operating in the adult sphere of business and commerce in every respect and was educated and worldly: [93]; see also Singh v R at [43]–[46], [54]–[57] and Sentencing principles applicable to children dealt with at law at [15-090]; Section 21A(3)(j) — the offender was not fully aware of the consequences of his or her actions because of the offender’s age or any disability at [11-300] and Age — advanced age and youth at [10-430].

 Limited utility of statistics and schedules